ianpetrarca/webxr_boilerplate/README.md

 # WebVR Boilerplate

 WebVR Boilerplate is a toolkit for WebVR creators to develop, build and deploy static WebVR experiences to the web.
-WebVR Boilerplate comes with a hot-reload webserver, the latest builds of [Aframe](https://github.com/aframevr/aframe/) and [Aframe Extras](https://github.com/donmccurdy/aframe-extras/) and a Webpack build pipeline that packages your content for Firebase Hosting.
+WebVR Boilerplate comes with a hot-reload webserver, the latest builds of [Aframe](https://github.com/aframevr/aframe/), it's best community components and a Webpack build pipeline that packages your content for Firebase Hosting.

 ___